etherealmaterial/Headless-WP-with-React-front-end/README.md

-# Test build using Frontinity
+# Test build using Frontity

 This project was bootstrapped with [Frontity](https://frontity.org/).